 Shopping hubs in the immediate vicinity included THOMAS MALL (1963) {.6 mile east, in Phoenix} and BILTMORE FASHION PARK (1963) {2.5 miles northwest, also in Phoenix}.

-A 1-level (100,800 square foot) Globe Shopping City opened, as a western outparcel of TOWER PLAZA, on April 7, 1965.
-The chain, a discount department store division of Walgreen Drug, was headquartered in Houston and operated stores in Texas, Louisiana, Arizona and New Mexico.
+A 1-level (100,800 square foot) Globe Shopping City was built as a western "shadow anchor."
+It opened for business on April 7, 1965.
+The chain, a discount department store division of Walgreen Drug, was headquartered in Houston.
+Globe stores operated in Texas, Louisiana, Arizona and New Mexico.
 The Globe store at TOWER PLAZA included a Globe Foods supermarket, that was operated by Phoenix-based Fry's Food Stores.

 The existing Penney's was enlarged into a 2-level (143,400 square foot), full-line store.
 An enclosed shopping concourse was built along the rear side of the plaza.
 Moreover, an indoor skating rink, known as the Ice Palace, was constructed.
 Overlooking this area was the 13-unit Carousel Food Carnival, a prototype shopping mall food court.

 Two broadcast towers were located on the TOWER PLAZA site.
-One was used by KPAZ, the Grand Canyon State's first full-powered UHF television station, which went on the air September 16, 1967.
+One was used by KPAZ, the Grand Canyon State's first full-powered UHF television station.
+It went on the air on September 16, 1967.
 The Dwight Harkins Tower Plaza Theatre Cinema 1 opened on March 6, 1968.
-This in-mall venue was reconfigured as the Harkins Tower Plaza Cinema Twin One & Twin Two, which was dedicated on July 18, 1975.
+This in-mall venue was reconfigured as the Harkins Tower Plaza Cinema Twin One & Twin Two.
+These were dedicated on July 18, 1975.

 In late 1977, Southern California's FedMart chain acquired and rebranded several Globe stores, including the TOWER PLAZA unit.
 This store was shuttered in July 1982.
 It re-opened, as a Target, on February 26, 1984.
 Meanwhile, J.C.
 Penney had closed for good on January 31, 1983.